 Postcards from Morocco; Mosaics in the Medina

 The medinas of Morocco are fascinating, a colourful alien culture which is within easy reach of most of Europe.
-Most are vibrant labyrinths, bustling hives of activity which provide a snapshot of the culture of the North African country.
-Since the ‘Arab Spring’ revolution there has been a downturn in visitor numbers to parts of [...]
+Most are vibrant labyrinths, bustling hives of activity which offer a snapshot of the culture of the North African country.
+Since the ‘Arab Spring’ revolution there has been a downturn in visitor numbers to parts of the region.
+The unrest causing …

 The Joy of Souks